berkdurmus/trace-station/README.md

 - Creating Error Classes & Error Handlers & Logging.

+- API: We can create API + routes for trace analysis, we can use it + combine with our other existing production apis.

 - Persistent Vector DB: Currently, we are re-creating vector store from scratch everytime.
 Persistent DB can preserve embeddings between sessions, eliminating repeated processing.

 - Evaluation: We can add mechanisms to evaluate our approaches & models.
 (Realtime eval + dataset based eval).